The Bankrate promise

 What does loss of use coverage cover?

-Loss of use coverage reimburses you for most living expenses while you’re unable to stay in your home.
+Loss of use coverage reimburses you for most living expenses to maintain your normal living standard while you’re unable to live in your home.
 The basic coverages include:

 - Residency expenses such as motels, hotels, rentals or an apartment